mynar7/blog/content/blog/staying-sane-with-css/index.md

 ```
 Cool right?

-Doing something like this as a CSS beginner would have taken me hours upon hours and a lot of stack overflow perusal!
+Doing something like this as a CSS beginner used to take me hours and many more lines of CSS!

+**Note**: If you check this layout on mobile, you'll see it is responsive without any additional work.
+The `flex-wrap` property makes our children elements wrap to a new line if there's not enough space.
+Flexbox in general works very well with creating responsive layouts.

 ## Parting Thoughts

-Hopefully by now you see the power of applying some organizational principles to your CSS!
+Hopefully by now you see the power of applying some organizational principles to your CSS.
+With a little practice, you can get some amazing things done with only a few lines of code.